Sunday, February 5, 2023 | 2pm

 About the Artist: Rick VanMatre, saxophone

-VanMatre is Professor Emeritus of Jazz Studies and Saxophone at the University of Cincinnati College-Conservatory of Music and still teaching there on a part-time basis.
-Formerly as the conservatory’s Director of Jazz Studies, he was responsible for expanding the BM in Jazz, creating the MM in Jazz Studies and the DMA in Saxophone, and establishing the Jazz Recording Studio.
-He also headed the CCM Visiting Artist Series, one of the most extensive in the nation, including over 150 important jazz performers and composers such as Wynton Marsalis, Christian McBride, Maria Schneider, George Duke and Eddie Daniels.
-As conductor of the CCM Jazz Ensemble, he produced five CD recordings for Sea Breeze Records.
-Serenade in Blue was described by Cadence magazine as a “necessary part of any big-band enthusiast’s library” and Jazz News praised Carnival of Life as being “performed with conspicuous elegance and precision.”
+VanMatre is Professor Emeritus of Jazz Studies and Saxophone at the University of Cincinnati College-Conservatory of Music and still teaches there on a part-time basis.
+Formerly as the conservatory’s Director of Jazz Studies, he was responsible for creating the MM in Jazz Studies and the DMA in Saxophone and establishing the Jazz Recording Studio.
+As conductor of the CCM Jazz Ensemble, he directed programs with artists like

 About the Artist: Phil DeGreg